 - Reimagining in-school meal service to eliminate touch points and large group gatherings.

-- Determining enhanced cleaning schedules of high-touch areas in schools.
+- Enhanced cleaning schedules of high-touch areas in schools.

-- Determining seating arrangements, as well as entry and exit plans that maintain physical distancing on school buses.
+- Seating arrangements, as well as entry and exit plans that maintain maximum allowable physical distancing on school buses.

-- Developing plans to thoroughly clean school buses and other vehicles in between uses.
+- New equipment and enhanced procedures to thoroughly clean school buses and other vehicles between uses.

-- Instituting health screenings for visitors to school property.
+- Health screenings for visitors to school property.

-- Collaborating with the Henrico Health Department to respond to positive cases, exposures and potential exposures.
+- Collaboration with the Henrico Health Department to respond to positive cases, exposures and potential exposures.

-- Upgrading filters in accordance with system capabilities and designs.
+- Upgraded filters in accordance with system capabilities and designs.

 - Maximizing outside air provisions in accordance with system designs.

 - “Flushing” the air in HCPS buildings through continuous air operation.